Wanda R. Smith High School

-Wanda R. Smith High School, formerly Keene High School (KHS), is a public high school located in Keene, Texas and classified as a 3A school by the UIL.
+Wanda R. Smith High School, formerly Keene High School (KHS), is a public high school located in Keene, Texas, United States.
+It is classified as a 3A school by the UIL.
 It is part of the Keene Independent School District located in central Johnson County.
 In 2015, the school was rated "Met Standard" by the Texas Education Agency.
-The school has been given a bronze rating from U.S. News & World Report, who ranked it as one of the best schools in Texas.
+The school has been given a bronze rating from U.S. News & World Report, which ranked it as one of the best schools in Texas.